 Our audit was scoped by obtaining an understanding of the entity and its environment, including internal control, and assessing the risks of material misstatement.
-Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team, which included our internal specialist as well as the contributing auditor.
+Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team, which included our internal specialist as well as Deloitte US audit team.